CKY (film series): Iceland

 The video was notable for the documentary of their trip to Iceland.
 The music features "Hyperballad" by Björk where Bam Margera and the crew hang out on the top of a mountain with gorgeous views from the top.

 As they stayed in a hotel somewhere in Iceland (the hotel at the airport), Brandon DiCamillo smeared feces on Ryan Dunn while he was sleeping on the bed.
 Smeared with feces, Dunn fought back by urinating on DiCamillo sleeping on the floor.
 Later, they discuss the incident while traveling by car.

 The crew performs a variety of stunts, including guys riding on furniture on the road as a sled, featuring music by Orbital playing "Halcyon + On + On".
 Later, Bam was outside Björk's house calling her.

 The rental car

 Bam drives a Chevrolet Cavalier after paying $9 for extra insurance.
 With the car, Bam Margera attempts crazy reckless driving maneuvers, knocking over orange cones and skidding turns.
 The next day, Rake Yohn finished off the already damaged car by setting fire to the radio, which completely burned the entire car.
-The music features an early version of "Sporadic movement" by the band CKY.
+The music features an early version of the song "Sporadic Movement" by the band CKY.